NYPD Will Pursue Internal Charges Against Officers In Eric Garner's Death

 In late 2014, a Staten Island grand jury declined to indict Daniel Pantaleo, the officer who used a chokehold on Garner.
 NYPD policy prohibits use of the chokehold technique.

-Nearly a year after Garner's death, the city of New York paid $5.9 million to settle a lawsuit from his family.
+Nearly a year after Garner's death, the City of New York paid $5.9 million to settle a lawsuit brought by his family.